-The six members of The Bleecker Consort have studied with masters in the field of early music, including John Tyson, Tina Chancey, Laura Hagen, Eric Von Heune, Susan Iodone, Dan Stillman and Sheila Beardslee, to name a few.
-Individual members have performed vocally and/or instrumentally with Albany Pro Musica, Ars et Amici, Schenectady Light Opera, Opera Excelsior, Lake George Opera, Capital Chamber Artists, the University Chorale at SUNY Albany, the Saratoga Mandolin Ensemble, Averill Park Orchestra, and the Troy Civic Theater.
+The six members of The Bleecker Consort have studied with genuine masters in the field of early music, including John Tyson, Tina Chancey, Judy Linsenberg, Laura Hagen, Eric Von Heune, Susan Iodone, Dan Stillman and Sheila Beardslee, to name a few.
+Individual members have performed vocally and/or instrumentally with Albany Pro Musica, Ars et Amici, Schenectady Light Opera, Opera Excelsior, Opera Saratoga, Capital Chamber Artists, the University Chorale at SUNY Albany, the Saratoga Mandolin Ensemble, Averill Park Orchestra, the Troy Civic Theater, and Charles University in Prague.
 Our linguist holds a doctorate in Spanish and has expertise in early Romance languages.
 Members of the consort also belong to the American Recorder Society, Early Music America, and the Classical Mandolin Society of America.

 For information about contracting a concert from this exceptional consort, e-mail: email@example.com or visit us on Facebook.